biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ```
 **Prints:** 0 1 2 3 4 5 6 7 8 9

-Based on this loop's settings, any code written inside the curly brackets {...} will be repeated 10 times.
-In this case, console.log is printing out the value of i each time the loop runs.
-Don't worry if you're not sure about what the syntax means at this point.
-You will learn more about how and when to use loops later.
+Based on this loop's settings:

+- Any code written inside the curly brackets {...} will be repeated 10 times
+- In this case, console.log is printing out the value of i each time the loop runs
+- Don't worry if you're not sure about what the syntax means at this point
+- You will learn more about how and when to use loops later

 ### JavaScript Demo
 So you saw how to use console.log to print a message to the JavaScript console.
 Now, let’s see how you can use the console as a sandbox to test a new line of JavaScript in the browser.